Proful/sketchnotes-v3/README.md

 - shape
   - rough rect, give some padding
   - rotating handle is not appearing for line
+- Lex
+  - persist options selected
 - design
   - logo
 - code-hike
   - mark horizontal padding + container padding
   - font implemented but should fetch from google font or cdn
   - download grammars from net
+  - selection of text by cursor dragging not working rather it drags the component

 ## After MVP